Skip to Content

 Safety in Design of Crane Skip Pan

 When you look at other crane skip pans or boat skips designed like ours, you’ll see that they have safety latches for the bale arm because it’s left vertical.
 This is indeed a safety hazard in need of protecting.
 Bale arms can be several hundred pounds.
 If they are knocked over in the loading process and someone is standing on the far end, it could be a deadly situation.
 So we designed our bale arms to lay flat and be deenergized.
 Our bale arms are safe and unable to move where they might harm someone.
+These will hold heavy materials.
+3300 lbs per yard is the volume rating.
+We don’t have fork pockets on ours.
+The flat bottom is great for roofing operations.

 Shipping